HiltonTod/HiltonTod.github.io/_posts/words/2023-05-16-about-tech-writing.md

 When we collaborate with different disciplines across multiple teams, the strength and effectiveness of those relationships have a large impact on the projects.

+> Collaboration depends on consideration.
+You have to extend your hand to the
+> person you're working with. ~Dave Grohl (Off Camera with Sam Jones)

 ## Curiosity

 While some might describe curiosity as a personal characteristic, I think it's